aplsimple/SamLoyd/misc/gluedcycles/README.md

 But sometimes the solution is smart.
 Also, some puzzles are trivial, while others are pretty hard, few being even beautiful.

 When some puzzle seems to be interesting, you can save it with *Save* button, to restore it with *Restore* button some day.
+Anyhow, a current puzzle is saved "on fly" to be restored in the program's next session.

 And when the puzzle seems to be hard, you can make it easier with clicking *Show solution* button till the horizon becomes clearer.